wowruni/elvui_edits/README.md

 ElvUI Version 6.08

 Bit of spaghetti code added to delete worthless trash below 80s.
 Right click the gold datatext to delete.
+After installing, The mod should be working after a /reload.
+Enjoy!

 Installation: